MLS - Microfluidic Liquid Sensor

 (We will answer within 24 hours)

-The optical detection is based on the measurement of the optical path and the variation of this path when the medium flowing is changing.
+The microfluidic liquid sensor detection is based on the measurement of the optical path and the variation of this path when the medium flowing is changing.

 - Reliable non invasive technique